Expert medical and surgical care in Thailand

 Continuing Rehabilitation at Home

-Rotator cuff rehabilitation lasts four to six months — only the first week happens in Thailand.
+Rotator cuff rehabilitation lasts four to six months.
+Only the first week happens in Thailand.
 We provide a detailed, phased protocol with specific milestone targets for your home physiotherapist.
 The protocol covers passive range-of-motion, active-assisted exercises, active movement, and progressive strengthening.
 Remote follow-up with your surgeon is available at key decision points.

 Common Questions About Rotator Cuff Repair